IBM/powerai-market-sentiment/README.md

 ## 8. Shut down the TensorFlow demo

-After completing the TensorFlow demo, please remember to shutdown the server to free up resourses on the Nimbix Cloud Platform.
-Also, remember that the free trial regisration only provides 10 hours of compute time.
+After completing the TensorFlow demo, please remember to shutdown the server to free up resources on the Nimbix Cloud Platform.
+Also, remember that the free trial registration only provides 10 hours of compute time.

 * From the Nimbix ``Dashboard:Current Jobs`` view, click on the ``Shutdown`` button and confirm.